ASSOCIATION OF SCIENCE-TECHNOLOGY CENTERS INCORPORATED

 5.17 Compensation.
 A Director shall receive no compensation for performance of his or her duties as a Director of the Corporation, but may be reimbursed for reasonable expenses of attending meetings.

 6.1 Officers.
-The officers of the Corporation shall be Chair, Chair-Elect (elected in even years), Immediate Past Chair, Secretary, and Treasurer; each of whom shall be a Governing Member Representative.
+The officers of the Corporation shall be Chair, Chair-Elect, Immediate Past Chair, Secretary, and Treasurer; each of whom shall be a Governing Member Representative.
 The foregoing officers shall be elected as provided in paragraph 6.2 hereof.

 6.2 Election and Term of Office.
 Individuals shall be nominated to be elected officers of the Corporation from among the Governing Member Representatives by the Nominating Committee.
 Individuals who are currently serving on the Board of Directors, or whose service on the Board of Directors has ended within the last three years, are eligible to serve as officers of the Corporation and shall be elected by a majority of the Governing Member Representatives voting as outlined in Article 5.2.
-Each officer shall serve until the expiration of his or her term or until a successor is duly elected and qualified.
+Each officer shall be elected for a term of two years and until his or her successor shall have been duly chosen and qualified, or until his or her earlier death, resignation, or removal.
 The individual who has most recently been elected Chair, but is not currently serving as Chair or other elected officer of the Corporation, and has not resigned or been removed from the office of Chair prior to the completion of his or her elected term, shall serve as Immediate Past Chair.

 6.3 Resignation and Vacancies.
 Any officer of the Corporation may resign at any time by giving written notice of his or her resignation to the Chair, Secretary, or to the President and CEO.
 Any such resignation shall take effect at the time specified therein, and, unless otherwise specified there, the acceptance thereof shall not be necessary to make it effective.
 An officer shall be deemed to have resigned from any position he or she may hold with the Corporation, in the event of the termination of the officer’s employment or affiliation with the Member which he or she represents as evidenced by a written statement from the Governing Member, or in the event the Governing Member’s membership in the Corporation terminates.
 In the event the position of any officer becomes vacant by reason of death, resignation, removal or other cause, the Board of Directors may elect an officer to fill the vacancy at any meeting thereof.
 Unless otherwise determined by the Board of Directors, any officer so elected shall hold office until the next annual election and until a successor has been duly elected and qualified.